Skip to content

 ONEQ Global Ltd, registrada en Chipre, registro de empresa.
 HE 435383, ubicado en Agias Zonis 22, Limassol, y se centra en soluciones de servicios integrales dentro del Grupo OnEquity.

-Divulgación de riesgos: a negociación de instrumentos financieros implica un riesgo sustancial y puede no ser adecuada para todos los inversores.
+Divulgación de riesgos: La negociación de instrumentos financieros implica un riesgo sustancial y puede no ser adecuada para todos los inversores.
 El valor de las inversiones es volátil y puede resultar en una pérdida total de capital.
 Los inversores deben considerar su situación financiera, experiencia de inversión y tolerancia al riesgo, y pueden buscar asesoramiento profesional.
 El rendimiento pasado no es indicativo de resultados futuros.

 Elegibilidad: Los servicios están disponibles para personas mayores de 18 años.